-Because of the many benefits CBD holds for humans, people have also been intrigued by the use of CBD for animals—especially for their pets.
+Because of the many benefits, CBD holds for humans, people have also been intrigued by the use of CBD for animals—especially for their pets.
 Since dogs have the same endocannabinoid system that we do in our bodies, CBD can have the same effect for them that it has on us.
 A regular dose of CBD for your dog can result in less pain.
 Let’s talk about CBD for pain in dogs in a little more detail.

 CBD is just one of many cannabinoids present in the hemp plant.
 These cannabinoids occur naturally within the brain and bodies of all mammals, but sometimes there are not enough to keep the body properly balanced.
 Luckily, you can supplement with phytocannabinoids, which are cannabinoids that come from plants like cannabis.
-This practice can help the body function at tip-top shape.
+This practice can help the body function in tip-top shape.

 Dogs may have decreased levels of cannabinoids in their body or they may just be dealing with health issues related to old age or disease.
 When it comes to pain, a small, daily dose of CBD can make a big difference in your pet’s overall quality of life.
 CBD contains no THC, so you don’t have to worry about your dog sleeping more or acting confused.
 Just be sure to talk with a trusted veterinarian before you get started with CBD dog treats for pain.

-CBD Oil for Pain in Dogs
+Using CBD Oil for Dogs

 There are many health issues that can cause pain to your beloved dog.
 This can make it difficult for them to walk, go up and down the stairs or get around the house.
 It’s hard to watch your pet suffering.